 Surname Y-DNA testing and "FamilyFinder Test" are the newest tools available to genealogists!
 Both types of tests are welcome.

-- Surname Y-DNA tests allow genealogists to verify their father's father's...father's paternal ancestry.
-Surname DNA information can be very powerful when combined with traditional paper trails.
+- Surname Y-DNA tests allow genealogists to identify the DNA of their father's, father's, father's.....father since the Y-DNA is never recombined.
+Y-DNA information can be very powerful for filling in more of your surname history when it is combined with traditional paper trails.

 The following Monaghan surname variations are all welcome in this project.
 Any type of Monaghan DNA will be helpful to fill out lineages, prove/disprove lineages or link lost family members.